-To open an account or add to an existing account: The Administrator must receive a properly completed subscription agreement by 2.00 p.m.
-(Irish time) or 3.00 p.m.
-(Central European Time) (the "Dealing Deadline") on the relevant Dealing Day.
+To open an account or add to an existing account: The Administrator must receive a properly completed subscription agreement by 4.00 p.m.
+(Irish time) or 5.00 p.m.
+(Central European Time) (the "Dealing Deadline") on the Business Day immediately preceding the relevant Dealing Day.
 Subscription agreements received after these times will usually be treated as if received on the next Business Day.

 The Custodian must receive subscription monies in immediately available funds prior to the relevant Custodian's cut-off time for each currency on the second Business Day ("Value Date") after the relevant Dealing Day.
-The Custodian's currency cut-off times are confirmed on the Dealing & Wire Instruction Form attached to the Subscription Agreement and are as follows:
+The Custodian's currency cut-off times are confirmed on the Dealing & Wire Instructions Form attached to the Subscription Agreement and are follows:

-USD 4.30 pm (United States Eastern Standard Time) on Value Date EUR 3.15 pm (London time) on Value Date
+USD 4.30 pm (United States Eastern Standard Time) on Value Date EUR 3.15 pm (London time) on Value Date AUD 9.30 pm (London time) on Value Date minus 1

 The Directors have the discretion to require receipt of subscription monies on the Dealing Day as of which Shares are to be issued and the Directors may exercise this discretion, for example, with respect to new investors in the Company.
-In exercising their discretion the Directors will take into account legal considerations, timing matters and other considerations.
+In exercising their discretion, the Directors will take into account legal considerations, timing matters and other considerations.